-- Regular contact with pupil and parents will be managed through Seesaw and telephone calls. - Regular staff communication ensures that the school's role as a protective factor for vulnerable pupils is maintained.
+- Regular contact with pupil and parents will be managed through Seesaw and telephone calls.
+Teachers will be developing the schools use of Google classrooms and will support families to access this overtime and by modelled use of the platform in school. - Regular staff communication ensures that the school's role as a protective factor for vulnerable pupils is maintained.
 All staff will continue to use CPOMS to give daily updates on pupils where a concern is noted. - Where a pupil is not completing work or interacting with seesaw, staff will work with the Headteacher to formulate a plan.
 This will often involve a phone call and discussion with parents and pupils. - Any complaints or concerns raised by parents will be shared with senior staff and a response formulated.
 These should be noted on CPOMS so all staff have access within their setting.